Our Protocol

 If you complain by telephone a note will be made of these details, and if the matter is resolved by telephone the outcome will be recorded.

 We aim to acknowledge your complaint within 5 days of receipt, and to respond to you within 14 days.
 If it will take longer than this, we will keep you informed about any delay.
-Our Complaints and grievance officer will investigate your complaint or will appoint somebody to investigate it.
+Our Complaints and Grievance Officer will investigate your complaint or will appoint somebody to investigate it.
 This may include requesting further information from you.
 The person appointed to investigate will never be the person you have complained about.

 When we reply to you, we will set out the nature and scope of our investigation, the conclusion reached on each complaint and the basis for that conclusion.
 If we find that you are justified in your complaint, we will set out our proposal for resolving the complaint.